aspose-imaging/Aspose.Imaging-Documentation/java/plugins/aspose-imaging-java-for-php/_index.md

 1. The first line makes sure that the Aspose.Imaging is loaded and available.
 1. Include the files that are required to access the Aspose.Imaging
 1. Initialize the libraries.
-The aspose JAVA classes are loaded from the path provided in the aspose.yml file
+The Aspose Java classes are loaded from the path provided in the aspose.yml file